 Testing the stability of income inequality measures with tax data from Switzerland

 As discussed above, using different data sources and different concepts leads to substantially different conclusions.
 In this section we have a closer look at methodical options regarding the four areas introduced in section 2 (defining economic resources, measuring inequality, statistical units and coverage Issues) when working with tax data.
 We discuss in what way theoretical concepts can be addressed with tax data in Switzerland and we provide empirical stability tests to sort out the crucial topics within the four introduced methodical relevant areas.
 By doing so, we show which issues are relevant when working with tax data within a more general perspective while at the same time we try to shed light on the contradiction presented in section 4.
-Table 1 gives an overview on tests that we present in the rest of this paper.
+Error!
+Reference source not found. gives an overview on tests that we present in the rest of this paper.
 For each test we try to calculate time series as long as possible.
 Because the availability of data or certain information can change over time, we are forced to restrict certain analysis on specific time periods and/or to use different datasets.

 Our main data source is income tax data from personal incomes published by the Swiss Federal Tax Administration (FTA).
 Federal taxes are collected and documented by the FTA since 1915.
 The time frame we look at in this paper reaches from 1945 to 2011 including 35 tax periods.
 While the FTA provides data electronically readable since 1973, we collected earlier data by scanning hard copies.
 In general, data is provided by the FTA in an aggregate form for privacy reasons, i.e. they are classified into numerous income brackets.
 Because these data not always contain all desired information, we use additional data sources (see column Data in Table 2).
 This includes FTA published key figures based on the federal tax statistics.
 These figures include Gini coefficients and percentiles ranging from 1973/1974 to 2011 for individuals who had to pay federal taxes and from 1995/1996 for all taxable individuals.
 Furthermore, we use micro tax data from the canton Bern, because this data contains a register based household-ID, which allows us to address test (5) and (6) in a way, that is not possible with FTA tax statistic, but nonetheless shall provide us information in regard to tax statistic in general.
 For test (6) we finally use the Household and Consumption Survey (HBS).